eellak/gsoc2019-diyrobot/source/robot_libray/README.md

 but works fine directly from any python script.
 You can easily control all the electronics parts of a robot with minimum requirement the GPIO pin number.
-In the library you can also find some applications of computer vision with OpenCV, such as face detection, arruco artifact detection etc..
+In the library you can also find some applications of computer vision with OpenCV, such as face detection, arruco artifact detection etc. also the electronic parts enclosures and the robot is 3D printble.
 More information's on https://github.com/eellak/gsoc2019-diyrobot.